-The last day of September eight (ex)volunteers, Marija, Nataljia, Georgina, Pascal, Ilfonso, Rafa, Giorgi, Kathi and Natasza from IB Polska office visited and supported the Farmer`s Day (Dzień Farmera) at the Farm of Life in the village Więckowice.
+The last day of September eight (ex)volunteers, Marija, Nataljia, Georgina, Pascal, Ildefonso, Rafa, Giorgi, Kathi and Natasza from IB Polska office visited and supported the Farmer`s Day (Dzień Farmera) at the Farm of Life in the village Więckowice.
 The farm is a home for people who suffer from autism – the only one in Poland.
 We were a pretty multiculti and balanced group of volunteers, representing seven different countries which are Spain, Serbia, Romania, Macedonia, Germany, Georgia and last but not least Poland.
 Together we supported some activities for children and enjoyed the delicious traditional Polish food.

 Chapter I – The Welcoming